 Kirby Eckels, BC'18

-Danielle Drees, Fall 2017 Program & Teaching Assistant
+Fall 2019 Program & Teaching Assistant: Kevin Windhauser

 Many students use a combination of federal student aid and home school grants to fund their undergraduate studies.
 Many, if not most, of these funds are applicable to studying abroad for a semester or academic year.
 The costs of studying abroad during the semester or academic year are frequently comparable to those of staying on campus.